microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0/New-MgUserAppRoleAssignment.md

 ```

 ### -PrincipalId
-The unique identifier (id) for the user, group, or service principal being granted the app role.
+The unique identifier (id) for the user, security group, or service principal being granted the app role.
+Security groups with dynamic memberships are supported.
 Required on create.

 ```yaml